Projects per year

 Research interests

 The major focus of Prof Standage's work is to: (i) map the motivational determinants of adaptive and maintained engagement in health, exercise, sport, organisational, and education settings; and (ii) utilise this information to inform the design, development, and evaluation of interventions targeted at enhancing effective functioning, health, performance, and wellbeing.
-Professor Standage recently extended his work to also entail a broader interdisciplinary perspective to physical activity, sedentary behaviours, and objective health outcomes (including, integrating motivational perspectives within models that specify multiple levels of influence and across 24-hour periods).
+Professor Standage recently extended his work to include a broader interdisciplinary perspective on physical activity, sedentary behaviours, and objective health outcomes (including integrating motivational perspectives within models that specify multiple levels of influence across 24-hour periods).

-Professor Standage has authored more than 200 publications, with his research being widely cited (>22,500 citations; H-index = 74).
-A list of these publications can be accessed via this link [List of Publications].
-To support his research, Prof Standage has secured grants totalling over £8.5 million from funders such as the Medical Research Council (MRC), Economic & Social Research Council (ESRC), Engineering & Physical Sciences Research Council (EPSRC), National Institutes for Health Research (NIHR), The British Academy, and The Leverhulme Trust.
-Findings from Professor Standage's empirical research have also contributed to 4* Impact Case Studies in REF2014 and REF2021.
+Professor Standage has authored over 200 publications, with his research widely cited (>26,000 citations; H-index = 81).
+These publications can be accessed via this link [List of Publications].
+To support his research, Martyn has secured grants totalling over £8.5 million from funders such as the Medical Research Council (MRC), Economic & Social Research Council (ESRC), Engineering & Physical Sciences Research Council (EPSRC), National Institutes for Health Research (NIHR), The British Academy, and The Leverhulme Trust.
+Professor Standage's empirical research findings have also contributed to 4* Impact Case Studies in REF2014 and REF2021.

-Martyn currently serves as the Editor-in-Chief for the Journal of Sport & Exercise Psychology, he is a former Associate Editor for Motivation and Emotion (2010-2017), and has sat on the Editorial Boards of several internationally-leading peer-review journals.
-Prof Standage was a member of the Implementation and Surveillance Expert Working Group for the 2019 Chief Medical Officer's UK physical activity guidelines.
+Martyn served as the Editor-in-Chief for the Journal of Sport & Exercise Psychology (2016-2024); he is a former Associate Editor for Motivation and Emotion (2010-2017) and has sat on the Editorial Boards of several internationally-leading peer-review journals.
+Prof Standage was a member of the Implementation and Surveillance Expert Working Group for the 2019 Chief Medical Officer's UK Physical Activity Guidelines.
 He was also a member of the Development Team for Public Health England's 'Moving Medicine' work that is conducted in liaison with the Faculty of Sport and Exercise Medicine and an expert panel member for Sport England's 'National Physical Literacy Consensus for England' project.
-Martyn is the Chief Scientific Officer for Active Healthy Kids England which produces a national 'report card' for the 'state of the nation' regarding children and adolescence physical activity.
+Martyn is the Chief Scientific Officer for Active Healthy Kids England, producing a national 'report card' for the 'state of the nation' regarding children and adolescents' physical activity.
 Prof. Standage is a member of the Peer-Review College of the ESRC and regularly sits on grant panels nationally and internationally.

 Expertise related to UN Sustainable Development Goals